 Mr. Lacenere serves on numerous Boards, and is a Board Member of Magee Women’s Research Institute, the research arm of Magee Women’s Hospital, a UPMC affiliated hospital.
 Mr. Lacenere is a dual citizen with Italy.

-Anthony Tomasello has joined iNetworks after a hiatus following his retirement as the Executive Vice President and Chief Technical Officer of Stericycle, Inc., a Lake Forest, IL based publicly traded company on the NASDAQ exchange (SRCL).
+Anthony Tomasello joined iNetworks after a hiatus following his retirement as the Executive Vice President and Chief Technical Officer of Stericycle, Inc., a Lake Forest, IL based publicly traded company on the NASDAQ exchange (SRCL).
 Stericycle specializes exclusively in regulated services and the associated risk management to the healthcare community.
 Mr. Tomasello joined Stericycle in its infancy as a venture capital start-up funded with $200,000 of seed capital and with the team developed and commercialized its intellectual property and operations, both domestically and internationally.
 During the time that he spent as a member of the executive officer team, he was instrumental in Stericycle’s growth to its current position as the world’s leader in its field with more than $2 billion in sales and a current enterprise value of more than $12 billion and more than 14,000 full time employees.

-At iNetworks, he focuses on providing strategic technical and commercial guidance to its portfolio companies with the goal of minimizing execution risk and enhancing shareholder returns.
+At iNetworks, he focused on providing strategic technical and commercial guidance to its portfolio companies with the goal of minimizing execution risk and enhancing shareholder returns.
 Additionally, he will leverage his networks to identify investment opportunities for inclusion in the iNetworks portfolio.

 Senior Vice President Investments